 "I haven't the slightest idea.
-He might be in Africa, or South America. or out West, or up North.
-Do you see those flowers?"-she pointed to a great ently, and which she had received on that very day-"Dards, you know, the Madison avenue florist, sends me a box of magnificent blossoms-roses, violets, orchids, always different-every week.
+He might be in Africa, or South America, or out West, or up North.
+Do you see those flowers?"-she pointed to a great a man, so vigorous and buoyant a to be. bunch of American Beauty roses, which had been forced for her apparently, and which she had received on that very day-"Dards, you know, the Madison avenue florist, sends me a box of the art about which he did not know of magnificent blossoms-roses, violets, orchids, always different-every week.
 They speak to me of him."
 "Have you ever tried to trace them?"
 "No. I know whence they come and that is all.
-We will hear from him day, somewhere, somehow. some
+We will hear from him some day, somewhere, somehow.